mitranim/wordplay/readme.md

 prepaired (partners well-adjusted to each other) © LR

-missage (the missive you missed) © M
+missage (a missive you missed) © M

 promissing © M